 Acceptable RA ranges

-- Gemini North: Targets from about RA = 6 hrs to 1.0 hr are acceptable during this cycle.
-However, note that due to queue filling, only a few hours are available in good conditions at RA 9-11.
-Also note that RAs near 6 hrs will only be accessible for a couple hours during the first half of the first month (Apr) and only at northern declinations ( Dec> 0).
-Likewise, RAs near 1.0 will only be accessible for a few hours during the final month (June) and again only in the above declination range.
+- Gemini North: Targets from about RA = 6.0 hr to 1.0 hr are acceptable during this cycle.
+Note, however, that RAs near 6.0h will only be accessible for a couple hours during the first half of the first month (Apr) and only at northern declinations (Dec> 0) .
+Likewise, RAs near 1.0h will only be accessible for a few hours during the final month (Jun) and again only in the above declination range.
 Note Rule #9; an FT program may not fully backload its three-month active period; at least one of its targets must be observable during its first active month.

-- Gemini South: Targets from about RA = 5.5 hr to 1.5 hrs are acceptable during this cycle.
-Note, however, that RAs near 5.5 will only be accessible for a few hours during the first half of the first month (Apr) and only at favorable declinations (Dec < 0) .
-Likewise, RAs near 1. will only be accessible for a few hours during the second half of the final month (June) and again only in the above declination range.
+- Gemini South: Targets from about RA = 6.5 hr to 1.5 hrs are acceptable during this cycle .
+Note, however, that RAs near 6.5h will only be accessible for a few hours during the first half of the first month (Apr) and only at favorable declinations (Dec < 0) .
+Likewise, RAs near 1.5h will only be accessible for a few hours during the second half of the final month (Jun) and again only in the above declination range.
 Note Rule #9; an FT program may not fully backload its three-month active period; at least one of its targets must be observable during its first active month.

-- GMOS-S and Flamingos-2 are otherwise expected to be available during this FT block.
+- GMOS-S and Flamingos-2 are available during this FT block.

 - A limited amount of GPI time may be available intermittently through the 3-month FT block.
 Contact the FT team for details.

-- FT observations may not be executed during classical observing and priority visitor (PV) blocks, depending on the prevailing conditions.
+- FT observations may not be executed during classical observing, priority visitor (PV), depending on the prevailing conditions.

-- For visiting instruments not listed above, you must contact the FT team before submitting a proposal to check availability (Fast.Turnaround at gemini.edu)
+- For visiting instruments not listed above, please contact the FT team to check availability (Fast.Turnaround at gemini.edu).

 - For GMOS proposals, please indicate in the Technical section if your program could be carried out with either GMOS (North or South).